amyDing629/CSC207-Project/phase2/FeatureList.md

 ## Mandatory Extension (5 extensions)

 ### 1. Reverse System - Undo
+- Reverse change password action
+- Reverse send unfreeze requests action (If the requests have been agreed by admin user, then the action is not available to undo)
+- Reverse inventory-related actions
+  - undo adding item to wish lend list requests.
+(If the requests have been processed by admin user, then the action is not available to undo)
+  - undo deleting item from wish lend list. -> add the item back
+  - undo adding item to wish borrow list requests. -> delete the added item
+  - undo deleting item from wish borrow list. -> add the item back

 ### 2. Automatic Item Suggests
 In Request Trade Session, users need to input a second item to request a two-way trade.
 Users need to choose the second item from his "wish to lend" list.